organix/uFork/docs/ir.md

         ]
     }

-Each _import_ consists of a _name_ and _specifier_ string.
-The import's _name_
+Each _import_ consists of a _name_ and _src_ string.
+The import's _name_ is
-is private to the module, and can be any string whatsoever.
-The _specifier_ tells the loader where to find the module.
-The format of _specifier_ strings depends on the system.
+private to the module, and can be any string whatsoever.
+The _src_ tells the loader where to find the module.
+The format of _src_ strings depends on the system.

 Each _definition_ consists of a _name_ and a _value_.
 The _name_ can be any string.
 The _value_ is a _literal_, _fixnum_, _type_, _pair_, _dict_, _instr_,